makerdao/community/faqs/stability-fee.md

 [New CDP Portal](https://cdp.makerdao.com/): The outstanding balance owed on a CDP is shown in the right panel that appears when you click "Payback"

 There are also a number of third-party tools that can be found in the [Watch your Dai section](https://github.com/makerdao/awesome-makerdao/blob/master/README.md#watch-your-dai) of the Awesome-MakerDAO Repository.

-## How does the fee alter supply and demand?

-An increase in the Stability Fee results in a higher cost of borrowing for CDP users, thus dampening the Dai supply by making CDP usage less attractive.
-Conversely, a decrease in the Stability Fee \(cost of borrowing\) will incentivize the additional creation of Dai, acting as a policy tool to tweak supply growth.

 ## How do I calculate the impact of variable Stability Fees?